newrelic/infrastructure-agent-chef/CONTRIBUTING.md

 Unit tests are run with [ChefSpec][7].
 ChefSpec is an extension of Rspec, specially formulated for testing Chef cookbooks.
 Chefspec compiles your cookbook code and converges the run in memory, without actually executing the changes.
 The user can write various assertions based on what they expect to have happened during the Chef run.
-Chefspec is very fast, and quick useful for testing complex logic as you can easily converge a cookbook many times in different ways.
+Chefspec is very fast and useful for testing complex logic as you can easily converge a cookbook many times in different ways.
 Platforms are pulled from [Fauxhai][14].

 Platforms tested: